yegor256/blog/_drafts/_lazy.md

 Who do you blame, if not yourself, when the bug is serious, the code is messy, and you have no idea how much time it will take just to understand it, let alone fix it?
-You blame everybody around you, but first of all you blame the code base itself.
+Well, you can blame everybody around you, but first of all you should blame the code base itself.
 How do you blame it?
 You report its low quality by creating new tickets, which may sound like this: